danieltantonio/CompTIA_Security_Plus_Notes/README.md

 - **Remote Access Trojan**: Is a trojan but the hacker doesn't have to be on the same network in order to take control.
 - **Bot**: An already infected victim computer, controlled by a hacker.
 - **Command and Control (CNC)**: A server that bots listen to, for incoming commands.
+- **Fileless Virus**: A virus that instead of staying in your HDD, stays in RAM.
+- **Logic Bomb**: A malware that runs after a certain amount of time or after a a specific action has been met.
+- **Spyware**: A type of malware that spies on a victim and can steal their informaiton.
+- **Rootkit**: A type of malware that gives a hacker full access to a victim's machine.
+- **Backdoor**: Like a trojan, but will give the hacker a way back in if booted by victim.
+- **Adversarial Artificial Intelligence**: An attack on AI/ML systems, to manipulate the input into obtain a preferred outcome.
+- **Evasion**: To prevent detection by the server or AI/ML system.
+- **Poisoning**: To change or manipulate the behivor of the server or AI/ML system.
+- **Malicious USB**: A USB that once plugged into a computer, can execute malicious code.
+- **Malicious USB Cable**: Same thing as Malicious USB, but meant to look like a USB cable *(e.g.) An iPhone charging cable*.
+- **Card Cloning**: Hardware that scans the data from a card *(e.g.) A credit card, debit card, hotel room key*.
+Can maliciously be hidden at ATMs to look like the area to insert a card.
+- **Supply Chain Attack**: An attack (usually cyber attack) on an organization's systems and data by implementing a backdoor into their products (typically software).
+This allows the attacker to deliver malicious products or software or patches.
+- **Keylogger**: A monitoring system (usually software) that can be used to capture keystrokes.
+Can also be used maliciously by a hacker.
+- **Hardware Keylogger**: Same thing as a keylogger but through hardware instead of software.
+- **Keystroke**: The press of a key on a keyboard.
+- **Hash**: A string of letters and numbers representing encrypted data.

 ## Prevention
 - **Phishing** - Employee/User Training